Curtain falls on Germany’s ‘golden decade’ of growth | Malay Mail

 But ratings agency Moody’s warned yesterday of a “deteriorating global environment” that “will weigh on growth in (eurozone) member states’ open economies in 2020”.

-The Bundesbank sees growth this year marking time at around the 2019 level, while the think-tankers and some bank analysts including Brzeski expect a mini rebound, to around 1 per cent.
+The Bundesbank (central bank) sees growth this year marking time at around the 2019 level, while think tanks and some bank analysts expect a mini rebound, to around one per cent.

 How to spend it